Q. Do I have to be Roman Catholic, or come from a Roman Catholic program, to be admitted?

 Q. How long should my writing sample be?

 A. The optimal length of a writing sample is about 5,000 words.
 If you submit a longer sample you should be aware that faculty may not have time to read it in its entirety.

 Q. May I submit more than three letters of recommendation?

 A. You may submit more than three letters of recommendation and they will be included in your file.
 At least two of your letters of recommendation should be from people who can speak to your academic qualifications for doctoral work.

 Q. Will files be considered if they are missing a letter or recommendation or official GRE scores?

 A. To receive full consideration, files should be complete.

 Q. Do I need to fill out a separate form to apply for financial aid?

-Beyond indicating that you would like to be considered for financial aid on the on-line application form there is no further form to fill out.
-In general, we provide all students who are admitted with a tuition scholarship and a living stipend.
+A. You need only indicate that you would like to be considered for financial aid on the on-line application form.
+In general, all students who are admitted receive a tuition scholarship and a living stipend.